Cretan Revolt (1897–1898): Greek intervention

 In February 1897, prime minister of Greece Theodoros Diligiannis ordered a military intervention in Crete.
 Yielding to pressure from the opposition and public opinion, he placed Prince George of Greece at the head of a fleet tasked with blockading Ottoman ships from supplying Crete.
 On February 11, 1897, 300 Greek volunteers and 800 boxes of ammunition arrived from Greece at the Greek Cretan camp on Akrotiri.
 On February 13, Cretan insurgents attacked Chania from the heights of Halepa.
-That same day, British Admiral Harris, suspecting the Greeks of supply the insurgents, forced Prince George to return to Greece.
+That same day, British Admiral Harris, suspecting the Greeks of supplying the insurgents, forced Prince George to return to Greece.

 Deligiánnis also sent a force of 1,500 men, led by colonel Timoleon Vassos, to take military control of Crete.
 This army landed at Kolymbari on February 16, and immediately declared the union of Crete with Greece.
 Vassos established his headquarters in Platania Alikianos.

 On February 19, a group of 600 men, composed of Cretan rebels and volunteers along with Greek soldiers, stormed and captured the Turkish fortress of Voukolias.